abhishekjoshi13/port-scanner/README.md

 # port-scanner
 ## Python Port Scanner

 A fast, multithreaded TCP port scanner built in Python.
-This tool allows you to scan a range of ports on a target host, identify open ports,  and save results in both text and JSON formats.
+This tool allows you to scan a range of ports on a target host, and identify open ports.

 ## Basic Features